open-telemetry/community/community-membership.md

 4. If the vote is split, the OpenTelemetry TC should be brought into the discussion, and the TC itself gets a (single) tiebreaking vote.

-While inevitably these sorts of decisions will be "disappointing for somebody," it's incredibly important for the project to maintain velocity and recognize that we are all coming to these sorts of technical issues with the best of intentions and remain aligned about the overall goals of the OpenTelemetry
+While inevitably these sorts of decisions will be disappointing for somebody, it's incredibly important for the project to maintain velocity and recognize that we are all coming to these sorts of technical issues with the best of intentions and remain aligned about the overall goals of the OpenTelemetry